dy/subscript/README.md

 It is tiny (800bytes), extensible and ...

 It can unfortunately be relatively slow on parsing.
-If you have desire to organize efficient lr parsing scheme, like HTML - you're welcome to fork.
+If you have desire to organize efficient lr parsing scheme, like [htm](https://ghub.io/htm) - you're welcome to fork.

 <p align=center>🕉 Hare Krishna</p>